 1> if redCap is set to true for a set of Random Access resources:

+2> consider the set of Random Access resources as not available for a Random Access procedure for which (e)RedCap is not applicable.

+1> if enhRedCap is set to true for a set of Random Access resources:

-2> consider the set of Random Access resources as not available for a Random Access procedure for which RedCap is not applicable.
+2> consider the set of Random Access resources as not available for a Random Access procedure for which eRedCap is not applicable.

 1> if smallData is set to true for a set of Random Access resources: